TheVisualHub/VisualFactory/UltimateSmoothMD/README.md

 **Last updated:** 27 May 2025

 This script provides a suite of **FOUR** smoothing strategies to create visually coherent visualization of MD trajectories operating within the python intephace of **ChimeraX**.
 This tool is intended strictly for educational and personal purposes.
 The created smoothed coordinates are not suitable for commercial applications.
-The current folder contains both the latest (fourth) and previous (third) revisions of the script — that has already powered numerous Hollywood-quality molecular films. 🏆
+The current folder contains the latest (fourth) revision of the script. 🏆
 ---

 ## 🚀 MAIN FEATURES